Soil Tillage: Types, Purpose, Pros and Cons

 Photo by Kurt Bouda

-Types Of Tillage Tecniques
+Types Of Tillage Techniques

-Primary and Secondary
+Primary And Secondary

-Primary tillage refers to the initial stage of soil preparation that loosens and breaks up the uppermost layer of soil.
+Primary tillage: Primary tillage refers to the initial stage of soil preparation that loosens and breaks up the uppermost layer of soil.
 This tillage system typically uses a plow, harrow, or cultivator.

 The most common type of primary tillage is plowing.
 Plowing turns over the top layer of soil, which helps aerate the soil and improve drainage.
 Plowing also helps loosen compacted soils and kills weeds and grasses.
 Moldboard plows are the most common type of plow used for primary tillage.